Five articles follow:

 The missing link wasn't missing but, many evolutionists of the time concluded, lived in Australia and other far-off places.47 The existence of some living races was openly viewed as irrefutable evidence of a graduation of living creatures 'linking' humans to the monkeys (or today 'to our common primate ancestor').
 This 'scientific conclusion was interpreted as compelling evidence for evolution, thus a large number of biology textbooks of the time discussed the 'hierarchy of the races' topic.

-The man who some regard as
+The man who some

 the actual modern 'discoverer' of evolution by natural selection,